 Work Truck spoke with experts at Clean Energy, Freightliner, Cummins Westport, GE Capital Fleet Services, and Ryder to get their advice on these questions and more.

-Auditing Medium-Duty Fleets
+When do Audit Medium-Duty Fleets

 When identifying ideal candidates for natural gas conversion within a medium-duty fleet, fleet managers should look for applications suitable for natural gas, including regional haul and distribution, pick up and delivery, food and beverage, refuse, and utility, according to Robert Carrick, vocational sales manager — natural gas, Freightliner Trucks.